Missouri House Democrat looks to address inner city issues at local level

 “As a community we can demand that our tax dollars are being utilized to insure that our streets are just as clean” said Ellington.
 “And we can also have that social element, where if you walk down the street and I see you break the glass of a bottle, I’m like ‘No, you’ve got to pick that glass up.
 It’s not going to remain there’”.

-With violence a near constant presence while growing up, Ellington faced up to the need for a social element within communities after wondering how long he was going to live.
+With violence a near constant presence while growing up, Ellington faced up to the need for social responsibility within communities after wondering how long he was going to live.

 “I didn’t think I’d live to be 25.
 So when I hit 25, it was a whole different reality, like ‘You’re 25.
 What are you going to do?
 So the hopelessness and despair and all of those things are something that’s socially engineered.
 And then it’s perpetuated by a lack of a social contract”